stopscratchingtables/Assignment1/ReadMe.md

   A Slideshow to preview the different albums, along with the album's picture. <br />
   For better reading, the text's background turns white once hovering and on mobile devices, background is automatically white
   _Note: No templates have been used in the creation of the slides.
 Only credit for the creation of the slideshow is a youtube tutorial on the different animation techniques on   CSS_

+  Explanation of classes and css for albums.html

 - __Social Media Bar (Found on the bottom of all html pages)__ A Directory to their social media pages to catch up with their latest news